kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/Spring2024_Real-time_Data_Processing_with_Apache_Spark_Streaming/write_up.md

 **Technology Used**

+The goal of this project was to simulate the processing of real-time data from the social media platform "X" (formerly Twitter).
+As trending topics and news stories vary, we can reasonably expect the lengths of Tweets (or X Posts) to do the same.
+Unfortunately, X's API is not free, and therefore random data can be used to simulate this experiment.
+Aside from purchasing access to said API, an individual seeking to perform this experiment with real data would only need to apply minor modifications to the existing code.

-The primary technology used in my project, aside from Python and Jupyter notebooks, was PySpark, the Python API for accessing Apache Spark.
+The primary technology used in this project, aside from Python and Jupyter notebooks, was PySpark, the Python API for accessing Apache Spark.
 Apache Spark is a framework designed for quickly processing large datasets, and can be used in conjunction with a wide array of languages (such as Java, Python, and